 Mr Ian Morrison (Chairman), Lt Col Charles Stephens

-(Vice Chairman), Mrs Tanya Garman, Mr Bill Gore, Mr Nicholas Hoare, Mr Ian Long,
+(Vice Chairman) Mrs Jean Arnell, Mrs Tanya Garman, Mr Bill Gore, Mr Ian Long,

-Mrs Diana Preston Mr Ashley Smith and Mrs Suzanne Hoare (Clerk)
+Mrs Sarah Hammer, Mrs Diana Preston, Mr Ashley Smith and Mrs Suzanne Hoare

-The village correspondent, Pat West HCC Councillor and 2 members of the public
+The village correspondent was present plus 2 members of the public

 2. Minutes of the Previous Meetings.

-The minutes from the January meeting were approved and
+The minutes from the November meeting were approved

-signed having been proposed by Charles Stephens and seconded by Nicholas Hoare.
+and signed having been proposed by Jean Arnell and seconded by Diana Preston.